 - Incorporated in 1999; started serving adults with disabilities in 2000

-- Current waiting list has 50 referrals for 24-hour and/or hourly SCL supports
+- Current waiting list has over 50 referrals for 24-hour and/or hourly SCL supports

 - Employ over 80 full-time and part-time staff

 - Mortgage free on all properties